novelgym/novelgym.github.io/ng-website/docs/environment/novelty.md

         busy_ratio: 0.5
 ```

-## `.py`
+## `.py` Modules

-Any new python modules can be listed as source code for any novelty implemented.
-There is no syntactical difference between python files defining modules in the base environment and the python files defining novelty modules.
+Any new python modules can be listed as source code for a novelty.
+There is no syntactical difference between python files defining modules in the base environment and python files defining novelty modules.

 For detail on how to implement new objects and actions, see [Examples of Objects & Actions](objectsactions).

 ## Usage

 Any new novelty must be listed as a key-value pair in the `NOVELTIES` dict in [config.py](https://github.com/tufts-ai-robotics-group/NovelGym/blob/36f78f5e25475a43a8a83627939a5744d0a42c0c/config.py).
-The key is the novelty name used as value to the `--novelty` argument, and the value is the relative path to the config file of the novelty.
+The key is the novelty's name used for the `--novelty` flag of `train.py`, and the value is the relative path to the novelty's config file.